 Yet, what is true of this generation, this community, is that there is little distinction to be made between work and sweat.
 Our work and sweat, our lives and labour, our voices and those of others, creep in and live among the domains of one another.
 Masha Tupitsyn’s Love Dog is fractured and plural in its communication: a love story narrated across a cyberspace of blog posts, hacked YouTube clips and quotations, it confronts what we recognise as ‘work’ within the compositions of immaterial labour.
 How do we know where the boundary of the clearing is any longer?
 ‘Life is not personal’, (Kraus, 2015) Chris Kraus reminds us when she quotes Deleuze.
 What is apparent is that there is no such thing as an owned selfhood, it is instead sharing and generated, ‘[a] dialogue, a communication’, writes Zambreno about her digital community, ‘the internet.
 So intimate.
 These writings are the shudderings of the ego and lamenting the wound.
 We blubber and ooze.
 Texts that are raw and vulnerable, bodily and excessive’ (Zambreno, 2012, p.286).
 ‘If women have failed to make ‘universal’ art because we’re trapped within the ‘personal’ says Kraus in conversation with Elizabeth Gumport, ‘why not universalise the ‘personal’ and make it the subject of art?’
 (Kraus, 2012) As the contentious tree clearance becomes less and less defined, there’s hope that the personal can become universalised in its radical occupation and dissolution of the binary domains of exposure vs. concealment; public vs. private; context vs. structure.

-Laura Edbrook the co-editor of MAP
+Laura Edbrook is co-editorial director of MAP

 This text was originally presented at the Northeastern Modern Lanuage Association Convention 2015, Toronto, Ontario as part of the panel ‘Art Writing and Conversational Theory: Proximity and Praxis’.